These are common questions and answers for the fiscal year (FY) 2026 Service Area Competition (SAC) funding opportunity.

 -

 Use the drop-down lists in the SAAT to select any combination of period of performance end date, NOFO number, state, city, and/or ZIP code to create a customized list of available service areas.
-Only cities and states with service areas announced in an open NOFO will be available in the drop-down lists.

 Use the ZIP code search by typing a five-digit ZIP code into the search field.
 All open service areas announced to date that contain the ZIP code will be included in the results.